Naqeeb1124/abdelrahman-portfolio/_projects/09-aircraft-pitch-control/index.md

+---
+title: "09-aircraft-pitch-control"
+description: "Final report on designing and analyzing a control system for aircraft pitch motion using classical control techniques and Simulink.  "
+---
 # Aircraft Pitch System Control

-## Overview
-Final report on designing and analyzing a control system for aircraft pitch motion using classical control techniques and Simulink.

 ## Institution
 Zewail City for Science and Technology